Julian-Nash/dictparse/README.md

 ) -> NameSpace:
 ```

-- `data`: A dictionary, dictionary-like object or a valid JSON string that can be decoded to a dictionary
+- `data`: A dictionary or dictionary-like object
 - `strict`: If `True`, raises an exception if any parameters not added to the parser are received
 - `action`: A function to apply to all parameters (after any type conversion and after action passed to `add_param`)